pubnative/pubnative-android-player/README.md

 <a name="misc_license"></a>
 ### License

-This code is distributed under the terms and conditions of the MIT license.
+This code is distributed under the terms and conditions of the [BSD-3](LICENSE) license

 <a name="misc_contributing"></a>
 ### Contributing